jianqih/jq_website/content/_index.md

           url: "https://www.overleaf.com/latex/templates/cufe-beamer-theme/pcwbrgmntnky"
           img: /project/beamer.png
         - name: "About Econ"
-          tags: ['economics']
+          tags: ['economics','info']
           img: /project/ab-econ.png
           url: "https://about-econ.jianqihuang.com"
-          about: "It consists of two modules, one is the collection of postgraduate economic applying information and another is a collection of economic online resources.
-The aim is to help undergraduate who would apply econ master or PhD to get some useful information."
+          about: "It consists of two modules, one is the information collection of postgraduate economic application, another is a collection of economic online resources.
+This aim is to help undergraduate who would apply econ master/Predoc or PhD especially Chinese college student to get some useful information."
         - name: "Program Chunk"
           tags: ['programming','R','Python']
           about: "It's a blog container that program code or project will be uploaded.
 The codes and programs usually use the Python, R and Julia.
 I also upload these on Github."